Tough Guys Don't Dance (film): Plot

-Tim then recalls the events of yesterday.
-He reunited with Madeleine, who told him that Regency was having an affair with Patty and suggested they kill both of them.
-That night, Regency told Tim that he thought Lonnie and Jessica were sent to Provincetown with $2 million by Patty and Wardley to buy cocaine from Tim, and that he suspected Tim murdered Lonnie and Jessica.
-Tim went to check his stash and discovered that there were now two severed heads there.
-He was assaulted on the way back by his friends Spider and Stoodie, but he managed to escape with the heads.
+The day before the film's opening, Tim reunited with Madeleine.
+She tells him Regency and Patty are having an affair and suggests killing them.
+That night, Regency tells Tim he thought Lonnie and Jessica had been sent to buy cocaine from him with $2 million provided by Patty and Wardley.
+Regency suspects Tim murdered Lonnie and Jessica.
+Tim goes to check his stash and discovers there are now two severed heads, and is assaulted by his friends Spider and Stoodie before escaping with the heads.

-Back in the present, Dougy identifies the heads as Patty's and Jessica's and disposes of them at sea.
-Tim is kidnapped at gunpoint by Wardley, who admits to sending Spider and Stoodie to assault him and then killing them both.
-He takes Tim to Helltown where they, as well as Patty and Jessica, are buried, and tells Tim his side of the story.

-Wardley and Patty had sent Jessica and Lonnie to buy cocaine from Regency, but Jessica shot Lonnie when he threatened to leave with the money.
+Dougy disposes of the heads, which are Patty's and Jessica's, at sea.
+Tim is kidnapped by Wardley, who admits to sending Spider and Stoodie to assault him before killing them both.
+Tim is taken to Helltown where Spider, Stoodie, Patty and Jessica are buried.
+Wardley tells Tim that he and Patty had sent Jessica and Lonnie to buy cocaine from Regency, but Jessica shot Lonnie when he threatened to leave with the money.
 When Patty and Regency arrived, Jessica threatened to turn them both in, but was shot by Patty.
 Regency took the money, hid Jessica's head, and had sex with Patty.
-Later, Wardley shot Patty after she revealed that there never was any cocaine, that she and Regency had scammed him, and that they were blackmailing him for an additional $10 million.
+Wardley shot Patty after she revealed that there never was any cocaine, that she and Regency had scammed him, and that they were blackmailing him for an additional $10 million.
+After these confessions, Wardley shoots himself.

-After telling Tim his story, Wardley shoots himself.
-Tim returns home to find Madeleine waiting outside for him, and they kiss.
-Inside, a drunk Regency admits to framing Tim as revenge for what he did to Madeleine, and to being in love with Patty.
-When Tim tells him that Patty is dead, Regency suffers a stroke.
+Tim finds Madeleine waiting outside his home, and they kiss.
+Regency drunkenly admits to framing Tim as revenge for what he did to Madeleine, and to being in love with Patty.
+Tim tells Regency Patty is dead and he suffers a stroke.
 While recovering in bed, Regency taunts Madeleine as inferior to Patty, and Madeleine shoots him.
-Tim and Dougy dispose of the five (actually six) bodies at sea, and Madeleine uses the $2 million to buy a house for her and Tim.
+Tim and Dougy dispose of the seven bodies at sea, and Madeleine uses the $2 million to buy a house for her and Tim.